dojo/dojo.io/site/source/tutorials/007_theming/index.md

 {% task 'Create a theme directory' %}

 Dojo 2 provides a CLI command for creating a skeleton theme from existing Dojo 2 widgets.
-To do this the command prompts the user to enter the name of package that contains Dojo 2 widgets and allows the you to select the specific widgets to include in the output.
+To do this the command prompts the user to enter the name of the package that contains Dojo 2 widgets and allows the you to select specific widgets to include in the output.

-{% instruction 'At the command line run `dojo create theme --name dojo' %}
+{% instruction 'At the command line run `dojo create theme --name dojo`' %}

-When prompted for the package to theme enter `@dojo/widgets` and then `n` to indicate no more packages.
-You should be presented with a list of widgets that can be scaffolded from @dojo/widgets.
+When prompted for the package to theme enter `@dojo/widgets` and then type `N` to indicate their are no more packages.
+You should now be presented with a list of widgets from @dojo/widgets that can be scaffolded.
 For this demo we need to select `button` and `text-input` using the arrow keys and space to select each one, press enter to complete the process.

 This should have created a `themes` directory in the project's `src` directory, this will be where the custom theme is created.